bigbluebutton/bbb-install/README.md

 Other popular choices, such as [ScaleWay](https://www.scaleway.com/) (choose either Bare Metal or Pro servers) and [Google Compute Engine](https://cloud.google.com/compute/), offer servers that are setup behind network address translation (NAT).
 That is, they have both an internal and external IP address.
 When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configure BigBlueButton accordingly.

 Another popular choice is [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2).
 We recommend a `c5.xlarge` (or larger) instance.
 All EC2 servers are, by default, is behind a firewall (which Amazon calls a `security group`).
-You will need to manually configure he security group before installing BigBlueButton (we provide steps in the next section).
+You will need to manually configure the security group before installing BigBlueButton on EC2 and, in a similar manner, on Azure and Google Compute Engine (GCE).
+(See screen shots in next section.)

 Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step](http://docs.bigbluebutton.org/2.2/install.html) for installing BigBlueButton.
 (Going through the steps is also a good way to understand more about how BigBlueButton works).